How to watch, stream and listen to Iowa State basketball vs. Kansas State today - Yahoo Sports

 Gus Martin is a Digital Producer/Content Director for The Des Moines Register.
 Follow him on X at @GusMartin_DMR.

-This article originally appeared on Des Moines Register: Start time, how to watch Iowa State basketball vs. Kansas State today
+This article originally appeared on Des Moines Register: How to watch Iowa State basketball vs. Kansas State today